Kanakk23/Semantic-Segementation/README.md

 ## Acknowledgments

 This project uses code from [complexPyTorch](https://github.com/wavefrontshaping/complexPyTorch).
-Big thanks to Sébastien M. Popoff (wavefrontshaping) for their awesome work!
+Big thanks to Sébastien M. Popoff (wavefrontshaping) for their awesome work.